CHICKWEED Overview Information

 - Skin conditions including boils, abscesses, and ulcers, when applied directly to the skin.

 CHICKWEED Side Effects & Safety

-Chickweed is considered safe for most adults when taken by mouth, but the potential side effects are not known.
+Chickweed is LIKELY SAFE for most adults when taken by mouth, but the potential side effects are not known.
 It is not known if applying chickweed to the skin is safe or what the potential side effects might be.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of chickweed during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking chickweed if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.